Table of Contents

 The first two terms we need to understand are incurred and earned:

-• Meaning of incurred in accounting: The term incurred is a particularly important concept in the generally accepted accounting principles (GAAP) when using accrual accounting.
+- Meaning of incurred in accounting: Incurred is defined as the recognition of a transaction—typically an expense—at the time the obligation arises, not when payment is made.
+The term incurred is a particularly important concept in the generally accepted accounting principles (GAAP) when using accrual accounting.
 This concept states that all transactions must be recognized when they are incurred regardless of when they were paid for.

-• Meaning of earned in accounting: The term earned is also used in the accrual accounting system.
+- Meaning of earned in accounting: Earned revenue refers to income that is recorded when a company has fulfilled its obligation to a customer, regardless of when payment is received.
+The term earned is also used in the accrual accounting system.
 It is the concept that revenue is recorded when it is earned, regardless of when the payment is received.
 This can occur before or after your customer pays their bill.
-Revenue is defined as earned based on the “revenue recognition principle.”
+Revenue is defined as earned based on the "revenue recognition principle."

 The matching principle and the revenue recognition principle are the two main guiding theories underlying accrual accounting.
 They are defined in GAAP and should be used by any entity following the accrual accounting system.

-• Matching principle: This principle states that accountants should record all revenue and expenses in the same reporting period.
+- Matching principle: The matching principle is defined as the accounting rule requiring that all revenue and expenses be recorded in the same reporting period.
 This means that expenses should be matched to the revenue they generate and therefore be shifted into the period in which the revenue was earned instead of being recorded in the period they were paid for.

 In general, expenses are incurred in the same period that their matched revenue is earned with a few small exceptions that are discussed later on.

-• Revenue recognition principle: This principle guides how and when a company realizes its income.
+- Revenue recognition principle: The revenue recognition principle refers to the guideline that determines how and when a company realizes its income.
 A company should recognize revenue in the period in which it was earned, and not necessarily when the cash was received.

 This can be complicated for a subscription revenue model, especially when the payment frequency of a client doesn't match the length of their service contract.